aljedaxi/zettle/pages/@How to take smart notes_ one simple technique to boost writing, learning and thinking_ for students, academics and nonfiction book writers.md

 num-pages:: 170

 - systems can only act upon an [[interface]]. your interfaces must be designed to expose the aspects of the system that [should change?]
-- what is it to think?
+- TODO what is it to think?
-- what is the form of the idea?
-- what is the academic mode? a questioning / questing towards \?truth? interesting questions? if so---or if anything like it is so---such a mode must be spread throughout society. every question ever asked may and should be treated with dignity.
+- TODO what is the academic mode? a questioning / questing towards \?truth? interesting questions? if so---or if anything like it is so---such a mode must be spread throughout society. every question ever asked may and should be treated with dignity.
 - the "good reader" is the reader who understands that a text is a system of purposeful [[Lichtung]]en and occlusions. the "poor reader" sees only that which is lit.
 	- the "good reader" is in "dialog" (their reading is dialectical), while the "poor reader" is listening.
 	- to "see only that which is lit" is to subconsciously accept the author's system